holstt/stock-bot/README.md

 **2. Create a config file**

 `example.config.yml` can be used as a template for the config file.
 Rename it to `config.yml` and fill in the required fields.
-It is also possible to use a custom config path by passing the `--config` argument to the bot (see below).
+If the config file is not placed in project root, the config path should be specified when running the bot (see step 4).

 ```yaml
 # ./example.config.yml